plone/diazo/README.rst

     :target: https://travis-ci.org/plone/diazo

 ==============================================
-Diazo - We Write XSLT, So You Don't Have To™
+Diazo - We Write XSLT, So You Don't Have To
 ==============================================

 Diazo allows you to apply a theme contained in a static HTML web page to a